StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### Restore a backup

 {% hint style="warning" %}
 Restoring a configuration backup will remove all topology, including health states, alerts and the topology history.
-It also will remove all previous configuration and requires down-time (can be limited to a few minutes).
+It also will remove all previous configuration and requires down-time for the API, UI, monitors, notifications and topology synchronization (can be limited to a few minutes).
+Data collection and ingestion stays active during the restore.
 {% endhint %}

 To restore a backup: